jrc03c/monorepo/packages/make-key/readme.md

 npm link
 ```

-Optionally, you can install `xsel` to automatically have the key copied to the clipboard:
+Optionally, you can install `xsel` to have the key be copied automatically to the clipboard:

 ```bash
 sudo apt-get install -y xsel